ironkayman/RebisTheory/rebis_theory.md

 Finally, Freed Souls were bound by the traps of Apocrea, which manifest in the properties of Grasping Plateau and metaphysics of harvester capable of manipulating, harvesting those souls, as well as draining them from one carrying them.

-It is also there it is seen that Apocrean Harvester is capable of extracting souls from captured knights through the application of the purple beam of light, similar to ones found across depths' near Apocrean Relam within the shroud.
+It is also there it is seen that Apocrean Harvester is capable of extracting souls from captured knights through the application of the purple beam of light, similar to ones found across depths' near Apocrean Realm within the shroud.

 This process of extraction also damages the knight, - we see this as a direct link between the concepts of [Auras and Souls](#auras-and-souls) and currently established metaphysics of Energy and Souls.